prasser/swtpreferences/README.md

 SWT Preferences
 ====

 This project provides a simple preferences dialog for SWT/JFace.
 Why yet another preferences dialog?
-Because is very easy to use and it just works.
+Because it is very easy to use and it just works.
 For alternative implementations you may want to look at JFace's [PreferenceDialog](http://help.eclipse.org/luna/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjface%2Fpreference%2FPreferenceDialog.html) or Opal's [PreferenceWindow](http://code.google.com/a/eclipselabs.org/p/opal/wiki/PreferenceWindow).